amschloss/data-cleaning-project/codebook.md

 ### Data Source

-The data in question were collected in 2012 by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto (hereafter referred to as "the study authors"), of [Smartlab](https://sites.google.com/view/smartlabunige) at the Università degli Studi di Genova.
+The data in question were collected in 2012 by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto (hereafter referred to as "the study authors"), of [Smartlab](https://sites.google.com/view/smartlabunige) at the Università degli Studi di Genova [1].
 Following is their methodology:

 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 >